memfault/interrupt/_drafts/ota-delta-updates.md

 ### Building our Delta Update Image

 First things first, let's create a new version of our firmware.
-As an example, I adeed a print line that says "This application was patched!" at boot when our Application runs.
+As an example, I added a print line that says "This application was patched!" at boot when our Application runs.

-To make things easy, I create a `.patch` file which I can apply and un-apply from my codebase.
+To make things easy, I create a `.patch` file that I can apply and un-apply from my codebase.
 I can then build my new firmware image with the following `make` commands: